BuilderSky/buildersky/README.md

 █░░░░░░░░░░░░░░█████████░░░░░░█░░░░░░░░░░░░░░█
 ██████████████████████████████████████████████

-I would love it if you would view my [GitHub progress](https://skyline.github.com/BuilderSky/2022) this year, too! ;)
+I would love it if you would view my [GitHub progress](https://skyline.github.com/BuilderSky/2022) for this year, too! ;)

 ### ***Currently being manually updated, may not be the latest video!